tjohann/a20_sdk/README.md

 Cubietruck (CB3)
 ----------------

 One of my two cubietruck is acting as master nodes for my Bananapi Cluster (baalue_master).
-The baalue_master has a hard-disk as root device.
+The baalue_master has a hard-disk as boot device.
 I use it as a distcc server node and the 8 cluster nodes as distcc clients.
 It has a pcb with some additional hardware connected.

 The second cubietruck is my test environment for the jailhouse hypervisor.